Rohit19060/read_n_watch_later_store/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature/Enhancement request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**